 In addition to figuring out the appropriate funeral attire, you will also need to know about proper funeral etiquette.
 Funerals are events in which you will provide an immense amount of support and sympathy to the families that are affected by the loss of their loved ones.

 Maintain the proper amount of tact and respect towards the affected family members and keep these etiquette tips at the forefront of your mind while you are attending a funeral.

 Type of Service

 The first basic step would be to figure out which kind of service you will be attending since different services require different types of funeral attire.
 Either way, you will be dressing modestly and respectfully.

-You would normally wear dark or neutral-colored clothes to a traditional funeral, but to a memorial service or a celebration of life, you would normally wear a clean white shirt, dress pants, and a decent tie, appropriate shoes, and dress socks.
+You would normally wear dark or neutral-colored clothes to a traditional funeral, but to a memorial service or a celebration of life, you would normally wear a clean white dress shirt, dress pants, a decent tie, appropriate shoes, and dress socks.